 The size of your content team doesn’t matter, it’s the quality of the content you create that counts.
 You can create amazing results with a small team by planning ahead and outsourcing content creation.

 If these are your top priorities, make sure everyone can do a little bit of each, but at the same time can do one really well.
 If you truly are only a team of two, it’s best that you have one person focused on content creation/promotion and another person focused on metrics and customer acquisition.
 Numerically you may be a small team, but it’s more about quality than quantity, right?

 As we’ve said before, we outsource about 70 percent of our own blog’s content.
 This allows us to focus more on larger scale items such as promoting content, setting up interviews, and focusing on our audience.
 You may be producing quality content, but at the end of the day it’s ineffective if nobody is reading or sharing it.

-Outsourcing our own content also saves us a lot of time because we don’t have to worry about writing everyday, editing articles, managing and finding good writers.
+Outsourcing content also saves us a lot of time because we don’t have to worry about writing everyday, editing articles, managing and finding good writers.
 Each month we order a month’s worth of posts and that usually takes just about an hour or so to do.
 Once our posts are ready they usually just need a quick look-through, additional internal links to relevant Scripted articles and a good photo.
 We cut and edit our own photos too with the free photo-editing tool Pixlr.
 It’s easy to re-size images, crop and add text when necessary.

 Planning in advance is key to executing a successful content strategy.
 We know what we’re going to post about a month in advance, and aim to have it prepared at least a week in advance.
 We meet once a month to plan the following month’s editorial calendar, so we’re never stressed the day-of trying to figure out what to write or post about.
 It really pays off to be organized and plan ahead, that way you can never go a day without posting content and leave room to focus on promotion and more.